 Notes

-Make ahead and leftovers: You can make Ratatouille ahead and refrigerate in a sealed container (preferably not plastic due to the tomato’s acidity).
-It will keep well for 4 days or so.
+Storage: Refrigerate in a sealed container for up to 4 days.
 Take it out 30 minutes or so before you are ready to serve.
 Warm it through over gentle heat or just bring it to room temperature.